The Bear Quartet: Disbanding

 On 30 July 2010 the band played their final live performance at the Storsjöyran music festival in Östersund, and on 12 September 2010 the Bear Quartet released their final album, Monty Python.
 In an interview, when asked what he would like to do after Monty Python, Alkberg said, "I don’t know if we’ll ever come back to anything....I don’t want to think about it anymore than I have to.
-This record has really, really taken it’s toll on us."
-In another interview, when asked about the break-up of the Bear Quartet, Alkberg elaborated on their disbanding.
-"Somliga av oss stod inte ut med somliga andra....det hade varit dysfunktionellt sedan dag ett.
-Flera fick barn, somliga hade jobbigt att kombinera det med BQ.
-Somliga hade jobbigt med att andra hade barn.
-Och så drack vi lite väl hårt.
-Det var sån misär med BQ," which translates to:

-"Some of us could not stand some others....It had been dysfunctional since day one.
+This record has really, really taken its toll on us."
+In another interview, when asked about the break-up of the Bear Quartet, Alkberg elaborated on their disbanding: "Some of us could not stand some others....It had been dysfunctional since day one.
 Several had children, some had a hard time combining it with BQ.
 Some had trouble keeping others from having children.
 And then we drank a little too hard.
 It was such a misery with BQ."